commerce-docs/devdocs-theme/_videos/fundamentals/add-a-new-table-to-database.md

 It is very important to understand that the data is added only once, and should be installed when the module is created.

-Magento 2 uses multiple tools to manipulate the database from the code – Model/Resource models and collections, which are beyond the scope of this video.
+Adobe Commerce uses multiple tools to manipulate the database from the code – Model/Resource models and collections, which are beyond the scope of this video.
 So if you need an interface which saves or fetches data from the database, you will use a `Model/Resource/Collection` for that, not an UpgradeData script.